nootkan/ksearch/README.txt

 == INSTALLATION STEPS: ==

 Download and unzip the zip file via sftp or your preferred software.
-Ensure you choose a different folder when unzipping if you don't want duplicate folder names ie: ksearch-main/ksearch-main/
+Ensure you choose a different folder name when unzipping if you don't want duplicate folder names ie: ksearch-main/ksearch-main/

 1. VERIFY PERL AND CGI MODULE:
 		Test if CGI.pm is available: